 In a world where commerce and conversation will only continue to move more online, small businesses have many opportunities to adopt digital marketing tactics like marketing automation, social media, content marketing, SEO, video marketing, and digital advertising.

-We asked experts from six leading organizations representing those tactics—Infusionsoft by Keap, Buffer, Content Marketing Institute, Moz, Wistia, and Aimclear—to discuss how digital marketing will evolve in 2017 and what small businesses can do to compete and succeed.
+We asked experts from six leading organizations representing those tactics—Keap, Buffer, Content Marketing Institute, Moz, Wistia, and Aimclear—to discuss how digital marketing will evolve in 2017 and what small businesses can do to compete and succeed.

 Whether they realize it or not, all small business owners are probably familiar with marketing automation.
 When yoxu receive an email confirmation immediately after registering for an event online or a personalized email suggesting products based on your last purchase, automation is behind the magic.